 Soft furnishings are ideal for insects to hide in.

-The upholstery fabric provides them protection, and if the insect is small enough, they can crawl right through the fibers of the fabric, making their own little world.
+Upholstery fabric provides protection, and if the insect is small enough, it can crawl right through the fibers of the fabric, making its own little world.
 Upholstery fabric can protect pests from your attempts to vacuum them, spray them, and otherwise disinfect them.
 And the longer you leave the pests, the bigger the problem will get.

-Pests such as bed bugs, carpet bugs, beetles, fleas, and mites pose a serious risk to you and your family’s health.
+Pests such as bed bugs, carpet bugs, beetles, fleas, and mites pose a serious risk to your and your family’s health.
 These insects spread disease and damage your upholstery and padding, as well as the frames of your furniture.
-If they hop out in public while you have your book club over, it’s quite the embarrassment.
+If they hop out in public while you have your book club over, it’s quite an embarrassment.